 Our food today is not the same as it was a few decades ago.

 We are so used to hearing about foods that are healthy like fruits and vegetables… but fruits and vegetables are not the same as they once were.
-If you understand this once concept, then you will be able to find the foods that will help you produce thyroid hormones.
+If you understand this one concept, then you will be able to find the foods that will help you produce thyroid hormones.

 The easiest way to explain what we stand for at Hypothyroidism Success Story is this rule: the best food to improve thyroid hormone production is food that is fertile and/or makes you fertile.